I spent some time on the Spanish island of Menorca this summer and it was better than I could have imagined!

 One night, we had heard of this restaurant and bar that was carved out of the cliffs.
 It was a very popular location for tourists and locals alike.
 They had live music, drinks, food, and the best view of the sunset the island had to offer.

 The line held 60 people, which was more than we had seen all day, and I knew that we were in the right place.
 We finally got inside after almost an hour in line.
 Just in time to see the sunset.
-It was so colorful with pinks, oranges, and yellows reflected in the water made it even more stunning.
+It was so colorful with pinks, oranges, and yellows reflected in the water making it even more stunning.
 It looked as though we had been wrapped in the sky, it was all I could see.
 The warmth of the setting sun contrasted the cold dampness that omitted from the cave behind me that held the 100 or so people socializing.

 The bar stretched much farther into the cave than I originally realized with several booths carved into the walls.
 There was no stage, but the band was just standing against the wall playing songs like “Take Me Home, Country Roads” and “Blue Suede Shoes”.
 People danced and sang along creating a dance floor right in front of the band.
-Strangers were pulling us out to dance, including a very excited bride to be and her bachelorette.
+Strangers were pulling us out to dance, including a very excited bride-to-be and her bachelorette.
 Despite the average age being around 40 or 50 years old, the room was filled with youthful laughter and lively conversations.

 The whole bar danced into the early hours of the morning before collectively deciding that it was time to leave, clearing out in just under half an hour.

 I could have stayed forever (even if my sunburn would not have physically allowed me to) and I was so upset when we left.
 It was everything I could have hoped and wished for.
-Laying on the beach with my fruit and chips, reading while listening to the waves gently crash on the beach is another level of peak happiness for me.
+Laying on the beach with my fruit and chips, and reading while listening to the waves gently crash on the beach is another level of peak happiness for me.

 I couldn't have been happier with my decision to go to Menorca this summer and can’t wait until I have the opportunity to go again.